princefishthrower/pokemon-town-pixel-art/README.md

+![Goldenrod City, but printed in weird hex form.](results/goldenrod.png)

+Goldenrod City, printed in weird hex form.

 # Pokemon Town Pixel Art!

-![Goldenrod City, but printed in weird hex form.](results/goldenrod.png)

-Goldenrod City, but printed in weird hex form.

 This code corresponds with a blog post [https://chrisfrew.in/data-analysis-and-pixel-art-of-towns-and-cities-in-pokemon/](https://chrisfrew.in/data-analysis-and-pixel-art-of-towns-and-cities-in-pokemon/)